UPPMAX/LLM-workshop/docs/day2/multimodal.md

 - Write a jobscript to launch a vLLM server serving one VLM
 - Use your preferable way to send messages and images to the server, you can do it in the same jobscript
+- Use transformers to load a VLM and handle a message with image

 </div>
 </div>